-&lt;sup>10This will definitely happen when $\left\lceil d_G(v)/\overline{d} \right\rceil < \overline{d}$ .
+10This will definitely happen when $\left\lceil d_G(v)/\overline{d} \right\rceil < \overline{d}$.

+Having described the transformation of G into G', we need to address two key questions: Does this transformation preserve the distance from Bipartiteness? and is this transformation local?
 In other words, we need to address the conditions of the definition of a local reduction, as defined in Section 7.4 and adapted in Section 9.4.2.

 Preservation of the distance from Bipartiteness.
 Starting with the first question, we first note that if G is bipartite, then so is the reduced graph G'.
-In order to guarantee that if G is $\epsilon$ -far from bipartite, then G' is $\Omega(\epsilon)$ -far from bipartite, we use $\overline{d}$ -regular bipartite gadgets that have an expansion feature that is postulated below (in Definition 10.4.1).
+In order to guarantee that if G is ε -far from bipartite, then G' is $\Omega(\epsilon)$ -far from bipartite, we use \overline{d} -regular bipartite gadgets that have an expansion feature that is postulated below (in Definition 10.4.1).
 To motivate this definition, suppose that G is far from being bipartite, and consider an arbitrary 2-partition of G'.
-In such a case, if the vertices of each gadget are 2-partitioned in the natural way (i.e., all external vertices of each gadget are assigned the same side), then the 2-partition of G' induces a 2-partition of G, which imply that the fraction of edges in G' with both endpoints on the same side is large (since the edges that connect different gadgets constitute a constant fraction of the edges in G').
-We stress that, in this case, the number of violating edges with respect to a natural 2-partition of G'equals the number of violating edges in the corresponding 2-partition of G, where an edge is called violating with respect to a 2-partition if its two endpoints are assigned to the same side.
+In such a case, if the vertices of each gadget are 2-partitioned in the natural way (i.e., all external vertices of each gadget are assigned the same side), then the 2-partition of G' induces a 2-partition of G, which imply that the fraction of edges in G' with both endpoints on the same side is large (since the edges that connect different gadgets constitute a constant fraction of the edges in G').11 We stress that, in this case, the number of violating edges with respect to a natural 2-partition of G'equals the number of violating edges in the corresponding 2-partition of G, where an edge is called violating with respect to a 2-partition if its two endpoints are assigned to the same side.